bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS (relational database management system) is a set of tools used to create and management relational databases.
+SQL (structured query language) is used to access and manipulate data in a database.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+A primary key, often auto incremented, allows for objects in a database to have a uniquely identifiable key which is very important for quick and scalable lookup of individual objects (rows) in a database.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+foreign key (usually).

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+a foriegn key for each table in the other table?

 ## Project Set Up